5cover/casectl/ror.md

-# ror (read, output, repeat) diagram
+# ROR (Read, Output, Repeat) Diagram

-## todo
+## Todo

-- ror coffee mug
+- ROR coffee mug
-- ror logo (lion head clipart split into 8x8 pixel chunks on a grid with a 2px margin)
+- ROR logo (lion head clipart split into 8x8 pixel chunks on a grid with a 2px margin)

-a mix between a railroad diagram and a state diagram. ror diagrams are precise enough so one can manually process input by reading them and following edges and nodes.
+A mix between a railroad diagram and a state diagram.
+ROR Diagrams are precise enough so one can manually process input by reading them and following edges and nodes.

-ror diagrams are used to unambiguously program a working parser that covers edge cases properly.
+ROR Diagrams are used to unambiguously program a working parser that covers edge cases properly.

-written as a flowchart.
+Written as a flowchart.

-## how to read
+## How to read

-from the starting point, follow the arrow to the node matching the next character, or * as a last resort if nothing else matches.
+From the starting point, follow the arrow to the node matching the next character, or * as a last resort if nothing else matches.

-if you traverse circled nodes without arrows on the way, output those characters.
+If you traverse circled nodes without arrows on the way, output those characters.

-once you reach the node connected with an arrow, read the character it contains. if the node is circled, output it as-is, too.
+Once you reach the node connected with an arrow, read the character it contains.
+If the node is circled, output it as-is, too.

-repeat until eof is outputted.
+Repeat until EOF is outputted.

-## character node labels for casectl
+## Character node labels for CASECTL

-symbol|character represented
+Symbol|Character represented
-a|uppercase letter
+A|uppercase letter
 a|lowercase letter
-_|e1 (escape 1), aka underscore
+_|E1 (escape 1), aka underscore
-|EN (escape N), aka currency sign
+¤|EN (escape N), aka currency sign
 EOF|End of file, ends processing when outputted.
 Must be the last "character" read.
 ^|Last read character.
 Cannot be used before at least one character has been read.
 *|Literally anything else (default case).
 Should always be present if all other node labels aren't present.